 - Showing clear experience in a coding role using ICD-10-CA/CCA classifications within the last 2 years.

 HIM Program Transcript – ONLY Required for those who are recent graduates of an HIM program who do not have on-the-job coding experience.

 - Showing graduation from an accredited Canadian HIM program within the last 2 years

 - CHA Learning HIM Graduates do not need to supply a transcript, instead, please provide us with the year you graduated and your student number

 Learners must have access to the CIHI ICD-10/CCI Folio software (v.
-2015) to take this course, either in the workplace or by purchasing the CD, available through our bookstore.
+2018) to take this course, either in the workplace or by purchasing the product license.
 Learners may not use encoder software in completing this course.

 The ICD-10/CCI Coding Primer textbook is recommended as a resource and there are activities in the book listed in the course.
 However, those activities are not mandatory or graded.
 Please contact us to purchase this book.

 English is the language of instruction for all CHA Learning courses.
 It is therefore required that students be competent in reading, writing, and speaking English.